-The graduate has theoretical and practical knowledge of management, policy analysis and entrepreneurship in the health and life sciences, in particular within the field of his/her specialization The graduate:
+The graduate has theoretical and practical knowledge of management, policy analysis and entrepreneurship in the health and life sciences, in particular within the field of his/her specialization.
+The graduate:

-- can demonstrate knowledge and understanding that are founded upon and extend the knowledge and understanding typically associated with the scientific discipline at the bachelor level (at least in one specific area of that discipline); - b. has insight into the various relevant disciplines in the social and behavioral sciences.
-More specifically, the student acquires insight into:

-- important concepts and theories in the field of policy science, management studies, applied philosophy and science, technology and society studies; -
+- a. can demonstrate knowledge and understanding that are founded upon and extend the knowledge and understanding typically associated with the scientific discipline at the bachelor level (at least in one specific area of that discipline); - b. has insight in the various relevant disciplines in the social and behavioral sciences.
+More specifically, the student acquires insight in: - important concepts and theories in the field of policy science, organizational, management and innovation studies, applied philosophy and science, technology and society studies;

-- specialisation the relation of these gamma sciences to the beta sciences, in particular health and life sciences;

-- has insight into concepts and the latest theories, research methodologies, analytical models and important research questions related to interdisciplinary research for addressing societal problems; - d. has knowledge of, and insight into, relevant concepts and theories for effective communication and collaboration; - e. understands group processes and knows methods and techniques to facilitate them within the framework of interdisciplinary research.
+- specialization the relation of these gamma sciences to the beta sciences, in particular health and life sciences: - c. has insight in concepts and the latest theories, research methodologies, analytical models and important research questions related to interdisciplinary research for addressing societal problems; - d. has knowledge of, and insight in, relevant concepts and theories for effective communication and collaboration; - e. understands group processes and knows methods and techniques to facilitate them within the framework of interdisciplinary research.